IvarKristinn/V_Project_3-45_Botnet/README.md

 # README
 # SC-T-409-TSAM
 ### Project 3 - Botnet
-This README is about our Botnet and with accompanying client.
+This README is about our Botnet server and with accompanying C&C client.
 The whole system was compiled on Linux Ubuntu.

 ## Server commands